Get connected with short-term funding, SBA loans, lines of credit and more.

-Florida has about two million registered businesses supported by an $800 billion economy, which is growing faster than the rest of the US since the pandemic.
+Florida has about two million registered businesses supported by an $1.76 trillion economy, which is the fourth largest in the US.
 Getting set up as a business in Florida is straightforward, but finding the right funding may be more challenging.

 The good news is business loans in Florida come in many forms to serve different needs and are available from banks, credit unions and online lenders.
 There are also several economic development programs available in Florida to help new business owners get off the ground.